On conditions for Dobrushin's Central limit theorem for non-homogeneous Markov chains: Auxiliary results

 \section{Auxiliary results}

 The proofs of the propositions and lemmata here are similar to those in \cite{Hall-Heyde} and \cite{Seth-Varadhan} with certain necessary changes due to the new setting.
+We highlight that in the meanwhile the result is, indeed, new.
+Also, the lemmata \ref{lem1}, \ref{lem2}, and \ref{lem4} are new.
 The notations are mostly similar to those in \cite{Seth-Varadhan}.
 In particular, denote by $\|Z\|_{L^{\infty}}$ the essential supremum norm of the random variable: